Certificate Programs

 Goal 3: Students will describe an ethics framework for a personal financial planner.

-- Students must declare their intent to pursue the Sales certificate by submitting the Declaration of Certificate to their academic unit office.
+- Must declare the Sales certificate by submitting the Declaration of Certificate to their academic unit office.